mardiros/fastlife/docs/source/user/cookbook/bootstrap_with_poetry.md

-The view here hello_world return a template HelloWorld which is going to be rendered by the JinjaX template engine.
+The view here hello_world return a template HelloWorld which is going to be rendered by the XComponent template engine.

 The `H1` here is a component from the fastlife component library which will render a `<h1>` in HTML.
-In {term}`JinjaX`, the template engined used, by convention, `PascalCase` tag are Jinjax component and lowercase are simple HTML.
+In {term}`XComponent`, the template engined used, by convention, `PascalCase` tag are XComponent component and lowercase are simple HTML.

 ### Testing